 DUI Enforcement Training

 Did you know that you can be arrested for DUI for drugs that your doctor has prescribed to you?
 You can.
 Drug-impaired driving — for both prescription and illegal drugs — is a growing problem in Utah.
-Law enforcement officers received specialized training to recognize drug impaired drivers, and drivers arrested for driving under the influence of drugs face the same penalities as drunk drivers.
+Law enforcement officers received specialized training to recognize drug-impaired drivers, and drivers arrested for driving under the influence of drugs face the same penalties as drunk drivers.

-Drug impaired driving is a complex problem due to the large number of substances with the potential to impair driving and increase crash risk, the variations in the ways different drugs can impair driving, the lack of basic information about many potentially impairing drugs, and the differences in the ways that drugs can affect the body and behavior.
+Drug-impaired driving is a complex problem due to a large number of substances with the potential to impair driving and increase crash risk, the variations in the ways different drugs can impair driving, the lack of basic information about many potentially impairing drugs, and the differences in the ways that drugs can affect the body and behavior.

 In 2016, there were 1,111 drug-impaired driver crashes in Utah.

 |If your police agency would like to hold a DUI checkpoint, our trailers can provide you with most of the equipment you will need.|